catkeeper1/k8s_files/install_k8s.md

 # How to install a kubernates cluster
-This document introduce how to setup kubernates cluster in CentOS.
+This document introduce how to setup kubernates cluster in CentOS 7.

 ## Install docker